Brigham Young University vice-presidential records

 It is the responsibility of the researcher to obtain any necessary copyright clearances.
-Permission to publish material from the Brigham Young University vice-presidential records must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.
+Permission to publish material from Associate Academic Vice President records must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.

-The office of Advancement Vice President at Brigham Young University was established in 1992.
-The position is responsible for administering alumni and external relations, university communications, broadcasting, development, and athletics.
+The office of Academic Vice President at Brigham Young University was established around 1966.
+The position is responsible for administering university faculty, undergraduate studies, and research and graduate studies.